Fastest Descent

 Bezier Curve

-To allow users to create their own slope, I chose the interesting bezier curves, which are quite flexible and intuitive to understand.
+To allow users to create their own slope, I used bezier curves, which are flexible and intuitive.

-For the $N$ nodes case, we can follow the same process iteratively, and the algorithm is known as De Casteljau's Algorithm.
+For the $N$-node case, we can follow the same process iteratively, and the algorithm is known as De Casteljau's Algorithm.
 Below is a JavaScript implementation used in the demo.

 function calculateBezierPoint(t, points) {